solargrammars/solargrammars.github.io/_drafts/color-gates.md

 we are referring to a type of yellow.
 Same with something than contains nouns such  as sun, school bus, vanilla, etc.

-Glove vectors were obtained through at task that is orthogonal to color description grounding, which is basically training a language model, where we try to maximize the likelihood of a word given a defined context.
+Glove vectors were obtained through a task that is different to color description grounding, which is basically training a language model, where we try to maximize the likelihood of a word given a defined context.
 In that sense, if we assume two yellow things, such as `banana` and `taxi`, their vectors in Glove